theQRL/zond-package/README.md

     cl_extra_env_vars: {}

     # A list of optional extra labels that will be passed to the CL client Beacon container.
-    # Example; cl_extra_labels: {"ethereum-package.partition": "1"}
+    # Example; cl_extra_labels: {"zond-package.partition": "1"}
     cl_extra_labels: {}

     # A list of optional extra params that will be passed to the CL client Beacon container for modifying its behaviour
-    # If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will be passed to the combined Beacon-validator node
+    # If the client combines the Beacon & validator nodes, then this list will be passed to the combined Beacon-validator node
     cl_extra_params: []

     # A list of tolerations that will be passed to the CL client container